Paul Bennewitz: Meeting with 'Myrna Hansen'

-On May 11/12, 1980, under hypnosis, Hansen reported recollections of an abduction and of being taken to an underground base with "body parts floating in vats".
+On May 11 and 12, 1980, under hypnosis, Hansen reported recollections of an abduction and of being taken to an underground base with body parts floating in vats.
 Hansen's recollections would later evolve into the legend of Dulce Base.
 During the session, she exclaimed "Where's Roswell, New Mexico?", although most members of the public had not yet connected the town to UFO folklore.
 Hansen reported recalling having been given an 'implant' by the aliens.

-On June 3, Sprinkle returned to visit Bennewitz, he found Bennewitz armed with pistol and rifle, concerned that "aliens could swarm over the walls at any minute".
+On June 3, Sprinkle returned to visit Bennewitz, he found Bennewitz armed with pistol and rifle, concerned that he was vulnerable to attacks from aliens.
 Bennewitz expressed a desire to protect himself, his family, and Hansen.